score-spec/docs/content/en/docs/examples/dapr.md

     --patch-templates https://raw.githubusercontent.com/score-spec/community-patchers/refs/heads/main/score-compose/dapr.tpl
 ```

 The `init` command will create the `.score-compose` directory with the [default resource provisioners]({{< relref "/docs/score-implementation/score-compose/resources-provisioners/" >}}) available.
-We are also importing two external files to fully support and seamlessly support Dapr for this workload:

-- [`dapr-state-store` provisioner](https://github.com/score-spec/community-provisioners/blob/main/dapr-state-store/score-compose/10-redis-dapr-state-store.provisioners.yaml): to generate a Dapr StateStore `Component` pointing to a Redis database.
+We are also importing one external file to seamlessly generate a Dapr StateStore `Component` pointing to a Redis database: [`dapr-state-store` provisioner](https://github.com/score-spec/community-provisioners/blob/main/dapr-state-store/score-compose/10-redis-dapr-state-store.provisioners.yaml).
-- [Dapr patch template](https://github.com/score-spec/community-patchers/blob/main/score-compose/dapr.tpl): to generate the Dapr `scheduler` and `placement` in addition to a Dapr `Sidecar` for any Workload.

 You can see the resource provisioners available by running this command: